How Trump quietly made the historic decision to launch strikes in Iran - Local News 8

 “As the president has directed, made clear, this is most certainly not open-ended,” Hegseth said Sunday.
 “Doesn’t mean it limits our ability to respond.
 We will respond if necessary.”

-The uncertainly seemed to give Trump pause, and throughout the week he said in public he hadn’t yet made a decision, even if behind the scenes it appeared to Trump’s advisers that his mind was made up.
+The uncertainly seemed to give Trump pause, and throughout the week he said in public he hadn’t yet made a decision, even if behind the scenes it appeared to the president’s advisers that his mind was made up.

 Trump departed his Bedminster golf club Saturday afternoon and returned to the White House for a scheduled “national security meeting” — travel that was unusual for the president on a weekend but was previewed on his daily scheduled released the day prior.